-5.2.2 Check consistency of evaluation questions and indicators with RDP intervention logic
+5.2.2 Check the consistency of the evaluation questions and indicators with the RDP intervention logic

-In order to answer CEQ and PSEQ in a correct way and in line with their judgment criteria, their consistency with the intervention logic and indicators must be ensured.
-The assessment of the horizontal and vertical consistency between objectives, EQ and indicators helps to judge on the adequateness of the defined indicators and judgement criteria to measure the achievements against objectives and to answer the EQ.
-This step furthermore helps to identify potential gaps and to ways to overcome them.
+In order to answer CEQs and PSEQs in a correct way and in line with their judgment criteria, their consistency with the intervention logic and indicators must be ensured.
+The assessment of the horizontal and vertical consistency between objectives, EQ and indicators helps one to judge the adequacy of the defined indicators and judgement criteria to measure the achievements against objectives and to answer the EQs.
+Furthermore, this step helps to identify potential gaps and ways to overcome them.

 - Revisit the ex ante findings with respect to the consistency between RDP objectives, EQ/judgment criteria and indicators: If gaps are identified, proceed with the following working steps. - Check the horizontal consistency between RDP objectives, EQ/judgment criteria and indicators: The triangular consistency between objectives, EQ/judgment criteria and indicators should be well established at each level of the intervention logic.
-Identify gaps in the ability of EQ to capture RDP effects towards objective achievements and in the ability of indicators to answer EQ.
-Propose solutions to bridge gaps. (→ Tool 1 Matrix for checking horizontal consistency at focus area level (example). - Examine the vertical consistency in the hierarchy of objectives, EQ and indicators: Check if the answers to lower level (related to focus area) EQ can provide useful and sufficient information on programme results in order to allow to answer higher level EQ.
-Appraise if indicators at lower level provide sufficient evidence to conduct the analysis at higher level, e.g. if proposed common and programme-specific result indicators are able to provide sufficient information to assess programme's impacts.
-In case of identified gaps make suggestions how to bridge them. (→ Tool 2 Matrix for vertical consistency check (example))
+Identify the gaps in the ability of the EQ to capture the RDP's effects towards achieving the objective and in the ability of indicators to answer the EQ.
+Propose solutions to bridge gaps. (→ Tool 1: Matrix for checking horizontal consistency at the focus area level (example).

+Examine the vertical consistency in the hierarchy of objectives, EQs and indicators: Check if the answers to the lower level (related to focus areas) EQs can provide useful and sufficient information on programme results in order to allow one to answer the higher level EQs.
+Appraise if indicators at the lower level provides sufficient evidence to conduct the analysis at the higher level, e.g. if the proposed common and programme-specific result indicators are able to provide sufficient information to assess the programme's impacts.
+In the case that gaps are identified, one should make suggestions how to bridge them. (→ Tool 2 Matrix for the vertical consistency check (example))